xy2404/p8105_hw3_xy2404/Homework_3.md

 data(ny_noaa)
 ```

+The dataset is from the NOAA National Climatic Data Center. it showed the maximum and minimum temperature, total daily precipitation, snowfall and snow depth.
 The dataset has has 2595176 rows and 7 columns.
 The dataset contains id, date, prcp, snow, snwd, tmax, tmin variables.
+Because there are missing data(NA), we need to remove NA first if we hope to do some data processing.

 Do some data cleaning.
 Create separate variables for year, month, and day.
 Ensure observations for temperature, precipitation, and snowfall are given in reasonable units.
 For snowfall, what are the most commonly observed values?
 Why?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------